Should I Become a Cryptozoologist?

-Cryptozoology, or the study of unknown animals (referred to as cryptids), involves the application of hard science in the pursuit of finding new species and hybrid animals.
-While this field has been criticized by others, several species presumed to be nonexistent have been discovered by these scientists, including the gorilla and the okapi.
+Cryptozoology, or the study of unknown animals, referred to as cryptids, involves the application of science in the pursuit of finding new species and hybrid animals.
+While this field has its critics, several species presumed to be nonexistent have been discovered by these scientists, including the gorilla and the okapi.
 Cryptozoologists travel around the world following reports of strange sightings, documenting scientific evidence and sharing their findings with the public.
 Additionally, they may investigate known species that are reported out of their natural environments or look unusual in appearance.
-Travel may include working long hours in remote areas under all types of weather conditions; additionally, some areas of study may not offer modern amenities.
+Travel may include working long hours in remote areas under all types of weather conditions.

 Step 1: Earn a Degree

-Because cryptozoologists study currently undocumented animals, they need significant knowledge of animals in general.
-Although a degree isn't required, students interested in cryptozoology may pursue undergraduate or graduate degrees in either zoology or biology.
+Because cryptozoologists study undocumented animals, they need significant knowledge of the animal kingdom.
+Students interested in cryptozoology might consider pursuing an undergraduate or a graduate degree in either zoology or biology.
 It's important to note that degree programs specializing in cryptozoology are practically nonexistent, but students may be able to find elective courses in this topic through a zoology program.

-- Take communications courses.
-Zoologists and biologists often receive research funding through grants; good communication skills may help cryptozoologists successfully propose a research project.
-Additionally, cryptozoologists interview witnesses who claim to have seen mysterious creatures, and communication skills may be helpful.
+Communications courses also might be helpful.
+Zoologists and biologists often receive research funding through grants.
+Effective communication skills may help cryptozoologists successfully propose a research project and thus receive grants to fund them.
+Additionally, cryptozoologists need adequate interviewing skills to question witnesses who claim to have seen mysterious creatures.

-- Get field training.
+Field training is also important.
 Aspiring cryptozoologists should learn how to gather samples and document sightings.
 Some acquire this training in zoology or biology degree programs in which students go on field trips to observe animals and note behaviors.
 Others volunteer at zoos, aquariums, museums and nonprofit organizations.
-Volunteers may learn how to catalog and organize animal specimens, explore animal habitats and prepare samples for testing.
+Volunteering can teach students how to catalog and organize animal specimens, explore animal habitats and prepare samples for testing.

 Step 2: Research Hidden Animals

-After learning about different types of known animals, such as mammals, insects, fish and marsupials, cryptozoologists may research undocumented species and talk to people about possible sightings.
-These hidden animal species are usually based off of local experiences or legends.
+After learning about different types of known animals, cryptozoologists may research undocumented species.
+Since these hidden animal species are usually described from local experiences or legends, cryptozoologists can begin documenting sightings from these sources.
 Some famous cryptids that cryptozoologists have devoted their lives to finding include Bigfoot, the Yeti, the Mothman and the Loch Ness Monster.